 The Company derives its revenue from product sales, government research and development contracts, and commercial research and development contracts.
 The Company sells products directly to customers and indirectly through resellers and distributors.
 The Company recognizes revenue from sales of home robots under the terms of the customer agreement upon transfer of title and risk of loss to the customer, net of estimated returns, provided that collection is determined to be reasonably assured and no significant obligations remain.
-Sales to resellers are typically subject to agreements allowing for limited rights of return for defective products only, rebates and price protection.
-The Company has typically not taken product returns except for defective products.
-Accordingly, the Company reduces revenue for its estimates of liabilities for these rights at the time the related sale is recorded.
-The Company makes an estimate of sales returns for product sold by resellers directly based on historical returns experience and other relevant data.
-The Company has aggregated and analyzed historical returns from resellers and end users which form the basis of its estimate of future sales returns by resellers or end users.
+Sales to domestic resellers are typically subject to agreements allowing for limited rights of return, rebates and price protection.
+Accordingly, the Company reduces revenue for its estimates of liabilities for these rights of return at the time the related sale is recorded.
+The Company makes an estimate of sales returns for products sold by domestic resellers directly based on historical returns experience and other relevant data.
+The Company's international distributor agreements do not currently allow for product returns and, as a result, no reserve for returns is established for this group of customers.
+The Company has aggregated and analyzed historical returns from domestic resellers and end users which form the basis of its estimate of future sales returns by resellers or end users.
 When a right of return exists, the provision for these estimated returns is recorded as a reduction of revenue at the time that the related revenue is recorded.
 If actual returns differ significantly from its estimates, such differences could have a material impact on the Company's results of operations for the period in which the returns become known.
-The estimates for returns are adjusted periodically based upon historical rates of returns and reserve for rebates and price protection are based on specific programs, expected usage and historical experience.
-Actual results could differ from these estimates of returns.
-The estimates for returns are adjusted periodically based upon historical rates.
+The estimates for returns are adjusted periodically based upon historical rates of returns.
+The estimates and reserve for rebates and price protection are based on specific programs, expected usage and historical experience.
+Actual results could differ from these estimates.